-- A distributed solution - Each organisation, called domain, maintains its own database and answers queries about its domain. - The domains are organised as a tree so that any domain can find other domains via the parent node in the tree.
-The root of the tree is a common knowledge and well known. - BIND is an implementation, an acronym for Berkeley Internet Name Domain
+- Different domains are organised as a tree so that any domain can find other domains via the parent node in the tree. - The root of the tree is a common knowledge and well known.
+Their IP addresses never change. - BIND is an implementation of DNS, an acronym for Berkeley Internet Name Domain